 Applied Statistical Methods I

-Applications of statistical methods including the usage of computer packages.
-Topics include forecasting, simple and multiple regression, and analysis of variance.
-This course is approved for offering in a distance learning format.
-Prerequisites: STA 282 or STA 382; or graduate standing.
+Applications of statistical analysis methods including the usage of computer software packages.
+Topics include simple and multiple regression, diagnostics, forecasting, and analysis of variance.
+This course may be offered in an online or hybrid format.
+Prerequisites: STA 282 or 382 or 392; or graduate standing.